dini-ag-kim/avram/specification.md

 The field definition MAY further contain:

 * key `url` with an URL link to documentation
+* key `description` with additional description of the field
 * key `occurrence` with the field occurrence
 * key `indicator1` with first [indicator], assumed as `null` by default
 * key `indicator2` with second [indicator], assumed as `null` by default